 applied to the wound a couple times a day will help the healing process to continue rather quickly and there should be minimal to no scarring.

 If you have old scars you can start a daily treatment using all of these oils too but realize it may take as long as 3 to 6 months before you might see results.

-When I had surgery, she used a mixture of Rosehip seed oil and Hazelnut oil along with Helichrysum, Lavender, Neroli and Sage.
-She has an almost invisible incision line.
+When I had surgery, I used a mixture of Rosehip seed oil and Hazelnut oil along with Helichrysum, Lavender, Neroli and Sage.
+I have an almost invisible incision line.